kopia/kopia/site/content/docs/Features/_index.md

 All data is encrypted before it leaves your machine.
 Encryption is baked into the DNA of Kopia, and you cannot create a backup without using encryption.
 Kopia allows you to pick from two state-of-the-art encryption algorithms, [AES-256](https://en.wikipedia.org/wiki/AES256) and [ChaCha20](https://en.wikipedia.org/wiki/ChaCha20).

+Kopia encrypts both the content and the names of your backed up files/directories.

 The data is encrypted using per-content keys which are derived from the 256-bit master key that is stored in the repository.
-The master key is encrypted with a passphrase you provide.
-This means that anyone that does not know the passphrase cannot access your backed up files and will not know what files/directories are contained in the snapshots that are saved in the repository.
-Importantly, the passphrase you provide is never sent to any server or anywhere outside your machine, and only you know your passphrase.
-In other words, Kopia provides your backups with end-to-end zero knowledge encryption.
-However, this also means that you cannot restore your files if you forget your passphrase: there is no way to recover a forgotten passphrase because only you know it.
-(But you can [change your passphrase](../reference/command-line/common/repository-change-password/) if you are still connected to the repository that stores your snapshots.)
+The master key is encrypted with a password you provide.
+This means that anyone that does not know the password cannot access your backed up files and will not know what files/directories are contained in the snapshots that are saved in the repository.
+Importantly, the password you provide is never sent to any server or anywhere outside your machine, and only you know your password.
+In other words, Kopia provides your backups with end-to-end 'zero knowledge' encryption.
+However, this also means that you cannot restore your files if you forget your password: there is no way to recover a forgotten password because only you know it.
+(But you can [change your password](../faqs/#how-do-i-change-my-repository-password) if you are still connected to the repository that stores your snapshots.)

 ### Compression